Tropico 4

 - 79 % negative mentions

-The stability of the game has received mixed reviews, with many users reporting frequent bugs and crashes, particularly on older systems.
+The game's stability has received mixed reviews, with many users reporting frequent bugs and crashes, particularly on older systems.
 While some players have experienced smooth gameplay with minor glitches, others have encountered serious issues that can render missions unwinnable.
 Overall, the game appears to require further optimization to address these stability concerns.

 “Runs great with no issues.”